 The best Razer mouse in the budget category that we've tested so far is the Razer Viper Mini.
-Its shape and design are practically identical to the Razer Viper Ultimate, but a bit smaller and in a wired design.
-This mouse performs very well for the price with its excellent sensor and low click latency.
-It feels precise and responsive, on top of being very lightweight due to its size.
-Additionally, it features full RGB lighting and the build quality is great for such an affordable mouse.
+Its shape and design are practically identical to the Razer Viper Ultimate but with a smaller, very lightweight, and wired design.
+This mouse performs very well for the price with its excellent sensor that feels precise and responsive and its low click latency.
+It feels very well-built for the price, and unlike other mice that weigh around the same, it doesn't have a honeycomb design through its body, and it still features RGB lighting.

 Razer specializes in making great gaming accessories, and their mice are no exception.
 Their products are generally quite well-built and offer good performance and customization options; if you're looking for a good gaming mouse, you likely won't' go wrong with most options from Razer.